 • Not writing the conclusion line.
 The final 1 mark is for stating "Hence R is/is not an equivalence relation".

-the resource: available above as a free PDF download, aligned to the 2026-27 NCERT Class 12 Mathematics syllabus.
+All four resources above are free PDF downloads, aligned to the 2026-27 NCERT Class 12 Mathematics syllabus.

 Exercise 1.1 common mistakes vs correct form